Gopti/Bungie/Help Responses.md

 [b]Players may only update their Bungie Name one time.[/b] Bungie Names must adhere to our Code of Conduct or will be subject to moderation.[/quote] https://www.bungie.net/en-us/Explore/Detail/News/51172

+## Vow Contest Emblem
+Hey
+If you got the notification when you launched your game, you claim it from your postmaster, it will give you the 24-hour completion triumph, claim that and you will get the emblem.